Welcome and Introduction

 The BIET accepts reports from SF State students, staff, faculty, administrators, and guests.

 The BIET provides an outlet for people to share, document, and make known bias-related incidents they observe or experience.
 Ultimately, the BIET is one element of the collaborative processes at SF State to address and improve campus climate issues.

 What is a bias incident?

-Something a person does, says, or expresses that is motivated by bias related to one or more identities, such as citizenship, disability, ethnicity, gender, national origin, race, sexual orientation, or more.
+Something a person does, says, or expresses that is motivated by bias related to one or more identities, such as citizenship, disability, ethnicity, gender, national origin, race, religion, sexual orientation, or more.
 While a bias incident may constitute protected expression, the incident may also promote mental stress, harm, or violence that can leave recipient(s) or observer(s) feeling unsafe, unwelcomed, and unincluded in the SF State community.

 Why report bias incidents?